Nyungwe Forest Travel Guide for Nature Lovers

 The Rwanda Development Board (RDB) charges approximately $90–$100 per person for chimpanzee trekking.
 Booking in advance is recommended.

-Can I visit Nyungwe in the rainy season?
+Can I visit in the rainy season?

 Yes, Nyungwe can be visited year-round.
 However, trails may be muddy during the rainy season.
 The dry seasons (June–September & December–February) are preferred for easier trekking conditions.

-How many days should I spend in Nyungwe?
+How many days should I spend?

 Plan to spend 2–5 days in Nyungwe depending on your interests.
 Two days is enough for a chimpanzee trek and canopy walk, while a longer stay allows for more hikes and cultural experiences.